darrenks/atlas/docs/types.md

     ──────────────────────────────────
     0

-The result has the same list depth (0), but a lower vector depth.
-But since there is no way to convert this vector depth decrease back into a list depth decrease, it is safe.
-Any op that would unvectorize would also just promote if the vector depth was too low.
+The result has the same list rank (0), but a lower vector rank.
+But since there is no way to convert this vector rank decrease back into a list rank decrease, it is safe.
+Any op that would unvectorize would also just promote if the vector rank was too low.

+This invariants are chosen because changing list rank could increase the resulting vector rank (e.g. scalar ops that auto vectorize) or decrease vector rank (e.g. the equality test mentioned above).

+There is also a flaw in the current inference algorithm in that it simultaneously finds the list and vector ranks, whereas it should find the list rank and then the vector rank, since the vector rank could temporarily be higher than the lowest possible while finding the minimum list ranks.
+In practice this flaw is very rarely encountered and could be worked around, although it would be very annoying.
+TODO fix it.

-One could easily violate these lattice properties when designing op behavior and auto vectorization rules.
+One could easily violate these invariants when designing op behavior and auto vectorization rules.
 For example suppose you created an op that removed all vectorization (2d vector would return a 2d list for example).
-This would violate a rule.
+This would violate a rule because changing vector rank would change the resulting list rank.
 The current `unvec` op always removes exactly 1 layer.
-It might be worthwhile to even create tests that none of the ops can violate the rules.
-If you ever do encounter a program that oscillates it will give you a special error asking you to report the bug, please do so!